koute/bytehound/README.md

-# A memory profiler for Linux
+# Bytehound - a memory profiler for Linux

 ## Features